Sari temple: Architecture

 These Buddhist figures are usually found in the graceful position of Tribhanga, holding red or blue lotuses and displaying peaceful and serene facial expressions.

 Images of Kinnara-Kinnari also adorn the walls.
-However, unlike the common depiction of Kinnara as heavenly creature with an upper human-shaped part and a lower bird-shaped part, the unusual image of Kinnara found on the northern wall shows a winged deity (somewhat similar to how commonly angels are portrayed).
+However, unlike the common depiction of Kinnara as a heavenly creature with an upper human-shaped part and a lower bird-shaped part, the unusual image of Kinnara found on the northern wall shows a winged deity (somewhat similar to how commonly angels are portrayed).

-On the outer wall of the temple are found the traces of plaster called vajralepa (lit: diamond plaster).
+On the outer wall of the temple are found traces of plaster called vajralepa (lit: diamond plaster).
 The same substance is also found in the nearby Kalasan temple.
 The white-yellowish plaster was applied to protect the temple wall, but now the plaster has worn off.